goerz/cookiecutter-pypackage/README.md

 * `conda_packages`: If using `conda` as an environment manager, which packages to install from the conda repository (i.e., not through pip).
 If you package extensively uses the Python scientific stack, and virtual environments are managed through conda, you might consider using the anaconda meta package, and set `anaconda pytest-cov pytest-xdist coverage sphinx_rtd_theme flake8`.
 * `on_pypi`: Whether the package will be uploaded to the Python Package Index
 * `travisci`: Whether Travis will be used as a Continuous Integration testing service
+* `appveyor`: Whether AppVeyor will be used as a Continuous Integration testing service for Windows
 * `coveralls`: Whether to upload coverage data to <http://coveralls.io>.
 This only work if `travisci` is used.
 * `sphinx_docs`: Whether the package will use Sphinx to generate its documentation
 * `better_apidoc`: Whether to use <https://github.com/goerz/better-apidoc> for generating the package API for Sphinx.